 Historical treasure from 1819 in the city centre of Bonn next to the university with special flair and in idyllic site.
-The Ernst-Moritz-Arndt-Haus is a side building of the Stadtmuseum, where special exhibitions are taking place.
+The Ernst-Moritz-Arndt-Haus (Adenauerallee 79) is a side building of the Stadtmuseum, where special exhibitions are taking place.

 Opening hours during special exhibitions:

 Wednesday to Saturday 1.00 pm until 5.00 pm, Sunday 11.30 am until 5.00 pm